j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 adb shell mount /dev/block/mmcblk1p1 /data/ path/to/halium-install -p ut -s path/to/rootfs.tar.gz path/to/system.img
 ```
-4. In TWRP, go to Reboot > System > Do Not Install
+4. In TWRP, go to Reboot > Download > Do Not Install
-5. As your phone is rebooting, hold Power, Home, and Volume Down (to enter Download Mode).
-Do not use TWRP to enter Download Mode, it doesn't work.
-Press Volume Up when your phone turns on to confirm entering Download Mode.
-If you miss this step and boot into Ubuntu Touch, restart your phone and try again.
-6. From your computer, with your phone plugged in, run `heimdall flash --BOOT path/to/halium-boot.img`
+5. From your computer, with your phone plugged in, run `heimdall flash --BOOT path/to/halium-boot.img`
-7. That's it!
+6. That's it!
 Your phone should reboot into newly updated Ubuntu Touch.

 ## Fixes to known issues
 - WiFi will not reconnect by default.
 To fix this, run `nmtui` on the device, select Edit a connection, select your WiFi connection, empty the Device field, select <OK> and quit.